 - penetration tester, pen tester

-- Someone who bypasses the security of a property (a building, computer system, or the like) in order to help the property's owner improve its security.
+- Someone who bypasses the security of a property in order to help the property's owner improve its security.
 Contrast with "intruder".

 - personal computer, PC